--- For a record 26th straight year, Labrador retrievers are the No. 1 pick of dog lovers in the United States.
-The American Kennel Club’s registration statistics track the numbers of the 189 AKC-recognized breeds.
+-- For a record 28th straight year, Labrador retrievers are the No. 1 pick of dog lovers in the United States.
+The American Kennel Club’s registration statistics track the numbers of the 192 AKC-recognized breeds.
 The Lab hit first place in 1990 and hasn’t left it since, mainly because of his friendly character and ease of training.
-“You don’t have to be an expert dog owner to own a Lab,” says AKC vice president Gina DiNardo.
-Following the Lab are the German shepherd, golden retriever, bulldog, beagle, French bulldog, poodle (all three varieties), Yorkshire terrier and boxer.
+The Lab's devotion to people may also be a factor.
+"They live to breathe your air," says Lab breeder Linda C. Rehkopf.
+Following the Lab are the German shepherd, golden retriever, French bulldog, bulldog, beagle, poodle (all three varieties), Rottweiler, German shorthaired pointer and Yorkshire terrier.

 -- We think of cats as loners, but they can live together amicably given enough space for each cat and a consistent and predictable daily routine.
 According to cat expert Tony Buffington, DVM, a happy cat has unrestricted access to high-perch resting areas free of loud noises and pursuit by dogs and small children.
 There should be enough space in a room for each cat to keep a social distance of at least 3 feet.
 Some cats are happy to share space and groom each other, while others take turns using resting areas at different times of day.
 Sort of a kitty timeshare! -- Kim Campbell Thornton

 ABOUT PET CONNECTION